nadhirahzlkfl/capstone_3/README.md

 The goal of this project is to develop a deep learning model that can classify images of concrete cracks into categories ('Positive' or 'Negative').
 The model is based on the MobileNetV2 architecture, which is pre-trained on ImageNet and used for feature extraction.
 The steps Involved:

 1. **Data Preprocessing**: Load and preprocess the dataset for training.
-2. **Data Augmentation**: Apply transformations such as random flips. and rotations to increase the diversity of the dataset.
+2. **Data Augmentation**: Apply transformations such as random flips and rotations to increase the diversity of the dataset.
 3. **Transfer Learning**: Use a pre-trained MobileNetV2 model to extract features.
 4. **Model Training**: Train the model with early stopping and TensorBoard for visualization.
 5. **Model Evaluation**: Evaluate the model's performance on a test dataset.